zawie/match_v2/README.md

 # match_v2

 ## Source
-This is an adhoc adaptation of the CCD match functionality form this repository (https://github.com/rice-apps/match), but without using Google sheets and much simpler
+This is an adhoc adaptation of the CCD match functionality from this repository (https://github.com/rice-apps/match), but without using Google sheets and much simpler
 ## Development
 This is just vanilla JS / HTML.
 Install some simple http server, e.g